Fallen-Breath/PCRC/readme.md

 `language`: The language that the PCRC bot will speak in the game.
 Language file should be in folder `lang/`

+`recording_temp_file_directory`: Path to the directory where PCRC will store its temporary recording files in

+`recording_storage_directory`: Path to the directory where PCRC will save its finished recording files

 `debug_mode`: Whether outputs debug info or not

 ### Account and Server

-`online_mode`: Use online mode to login or offline mode instead
+`authenticate_type`: The way to login.
+It can be `offline`, `mojang` or `microsoft`

-`username`: Username for offline mode or email for the used Minecraft account
+`username`: The username for offline mode login, or the email address of the Minecraft account if you are using `mojang` type online mode login

-`password`: Password for the used Minecraft account if login in in online mode
+`password`: The password of the Minecraft account if you are using `mojang` type online mode login

 `address`: IP Address of the Minecraft server